WHEN DID YOU FIRST KNOW YOU WANTED TO BE A WRITER AND WHY?

 WHAT MESSAGE DO YOU HOPE READERS WILL GLEAN FROM YOUR AWARD WINNING BOOK?

-TELL US SOMETHING FUN ABOUT YOUR EXPERIENCE AS A WRITER:
+TELL US SOMETHING FUNNY ABOUT YOUR EXPERIENCE AS A WRITER:

 WHAT BOOK HAS HAD THE GREATEST IMPACT ON YOUR LIFE?